 If you have taken Actos and your health has suffered as a result, you may have questions:

 Question: Even though Takeda has already lost a big case, can I pursue a settlement if I have taken Actos?

-Answer: Yes.
+Answer: Potentially yes.
 Cases are still being brought against Takeda all over the U.S. If you have taken Actos for more than a year and have been diagnosed with bladder cancer, you should seek legal advice.
 The lawyers here at Neblett, Beard & Arsenault specialize for Actos bladder cases and have the qualified experience you should consider.